Wild Wadi Water Park

+Overlook

 Wild Wadi has a heated/cooled wave pool, multiple water slides and two artificial surfing machines.
 The park once had the largest water slide outside of North America, but it has since been removed to make space for two other rides.
 Another feature of the park is an 18 m waterfall that goes off every ten minutes.
 The water park also has two gift shops, three restaurants and two snack stands.

 It was featured in The Amazing Race 5 and The Amazing Race Asia 1, in which teams had to slide down a 21 m drop.
 It was later featured in The Amazing Race Australia 2, but instead, the teams had to ride the Surf Machine and use boogie boards to surf their way to the end where they got their next clue.

 Rides

 Ring Rides are the traditional downhill slides.
 Riders can choose to sit in either a single or double ring.

 Tantrum Alley & Burj Surj are two new slides that replaced the family rides.
-Both are the first of its kind in the region.
+Both are the first of their kind in the region.
 Tantrum Alley is a slide with a combination of 3 tornados & Burj Surj has 2 bowls.

 Jumeirah Sceirah is the tallest and fastest free-fall water slide outside of North and South America.
 Rising to 33 m with riders reaching speeds up to 80 km/h.

 FlowRider rides, Wipeout and Riptide, are surfing simulators that shoot out more than seven tons of water per second in a thin sheet across moulded foam structures.
 These rides produce a realistic wave effect which allows riders to body-board, knee-board or surf.

 Breakers Bay is the largest wave pool in the Middle East.
 It produces parallel and crossing 1.5 m waves in five different configurations.

 Juha's Journey is a 360 m long river which allows guest to relax and slowly float around the park.

 Juha’s Dhow and Lagoon is Wild Wadi's play area for children and has over 100 water games/rides.

-Wipeout AND Riptide have only four of its kind in the world.
-It is devised by the maverick American lawyer/surf fanatic Thomas Lochtefeld, the Wipeout working by releasing seven tones of water in a second on a thin sheet, which is molded by a foam structure.
-In this way it produce a fantastic wave effect which is ideal for body-boarding and knee-boarding (or surfing during private parties).
+Wipeout AND Riptide have only four of their kind in the world.
+The Wipeout works by releasing seven tons of water per second in a thin sheet, which is molded by a foam structure.
+In this way it produces a wave effect which is ideal for body-boarding and knee-boarding.